merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ### graphics/MesaLib

 It uses `static_assert` which is not available in Solaris, I patched the code and could build it.

+### x11/gtk3

+Solaris linker (`/usr/ccs/bin/ld`) doesn't support `-Wl,--export-dynamic` - actually, there's a `BUILDLINK_TRANSFORM` option in Makefile to remove it, but `testsuite/gtk/builder` still uses it.
+Isn't it just a bug?
+I had to remove it from `ninja.build`.

+And `x11/gtk3` has an option `-Dgtk-doc=true` to build a documentation using `xsltproc`.
+On my Sun Blade 100 with 1.5G of RAM, it was working for 36 hours and couldn't get done.
+I had to stop it and set `-Dgtk-doc` to `false` - but in this case `bmake install` fails.
+The documentation files are specified in `PLIST`.
+Of course, there are two options:
+- patch `PLIST` and remove everything connected to `gtk-doc`, then package doesn't include the documentation (maybe it's even not needed)
+- or, download a binary package for any platform (docs are just html) and put the files into `.work/destdir/usr/pkg/share`.

 ---